mia-platform/documentation/docs/business_suite/backoffice-configurator/60_external-components/10_overview.md

 ---
 id: overview
-title: External Components
+title: External components
-sidebar_label: Overview
+sidebar_label: External components
 ---
 :::caution
 This is a **BETA** feature and, as such, is currently under **active development**.
 Pay attention using this section.